 As hypoglycemia worsens, it may cause:

-- Inappropriate behavior or severe confusion
+- A change in behavior or confusion

 - Poor control of movements